 We met a puzzle designer/genius/entrepreneur, Leonard Gordon, at a puzzle party and became fascinated by what he had done with "spherical close packing" three sizes of Pyramid puzzles had strangely clumped balls that fit only one way (more or less) to form a pyramid.
 Ever the alert salesman, Len made us see the wisdom of adding his long-established (1971 or so) "Gordon Bros." puzzles to our product line.
 Over the years the pyramid puzzles as a group (left to right: Giant, Perplexing, Big, on molded plastic bases) became one of our bestsellers, and we started giving them deluxe wood bases and, later, stylish layered acrylic bases, with crystal-clear pieces instead of Len's original bright colors.
 (Photo swiped from Bob Stegmann's Puzzle Page.)
-The 25th anniversary models have bases with silver trim.
+The 25th anniversary models in 2009 sported bases with silver trim.

 A few years later Len discontinued making the middle size, the square-based "Big" pyramid, but for now we had a happy trio.
 Len confessed that the Big pyramid was his dumping ground for extra pieces and that about 8 different versions were loose in the world.
 That explained why his customers would write to us for solutions to those!

 To fix the problem of having extra pieces, Len abruptly changed the mold that made the parts for the three puzzles and wiped out the Big pyramid altogether, with no remorse.
 And when Len, still later, sold his entire puzzle business, including the tooling, there was no appeal against finality.
 If you're one of the lucky puzzlers who have a Big pyramid in their collection, enjoy knowing that you own a rarity, a vanished species.

 In 1988 Len had the brainstorm of making another eight-piece ball pyramid puzzle that made four different shapes, including one like the extinct Big pyramid, but that's a story for 1988, when we introduced Warp-30 and proudly made it until 2018, when its parts ran out.